 If you are a fan of keeping fish as pets, you need to opt for the goldfish.
 Statistics show that this type of fish is easy to care for by using simple methods.
 You simply have to create a nice thriving environment for the fish and that is it.
-We are going to learn about how to set up a fish tank for goldfish.
+We are going to learn how to set up a fish tank for goldfish.
 Check out the steps below.

 Table of Contents